jnwatson/py-lmdb/docs/index.rst

     **Caution:** in CPython, buffers returned by :py:class:`Transaction` and :py:class:`Cursor` are reused, so that consecutive calls to :py:class:`Transaction.get` or any of the :py:class:`Cursor` methods will overwrite the objects that have already been returned.
-To keep hold of a value returned in a buffer, convert it to a string using :py:func:`str`.
+To preserve a value returned in a buffer, convert it to a string using :py:func:`str`.

     ::